 What is required for a CMG Filmmaker-in-Residence project?

-- Residents should aim to use video that explores pressing topics, need for action, and desired impacts in ocean health and/or renewable energy solutions.
-Proposals that do not work specifically in one of these two focus areas will not be considered.
+- Residents should aim to use video that explores pressing topics, need for action, and desired impacts in our CMG Focus Areas: providing sanctuary for marine life, reducing ocean plastic at its source, and transitioning to a low-carbon economy.
+Proposals that do not work specifically in one of these focus areas will not be considered.

 - Video concepts should be engaging, unique, and may explore the multi-medium use of video, such as using video in museum settings, exploring intersections of video and technology, or pushing boundaries of how we interact with audiences through video.
 We encourage projects that think outside the box for how video may be used to create impact.